Sol-Client/client/README.md

 - Hypixel Additions (pop-up events, better channel switcher (shows channel name in chat box).
 - Better item tooltips (shows item damage).
 - Symbol picker.
 - OptiFine, downloaded automatically from the official site.
+If there is a problem with this, open an issue.
 - Replay Mod.
 You will need to install FFmpeg yourself.
+If there is a problem with using the same name and logo, again, open an issue.

 Click [this fancy blue text](https://github.com/TheKodeToad/SolClient/projects/1) to see planned features.